kohesive/klutter/README.md

 # klutter
 Random small libraries, usually extensions making other libraries happier.

 Please send contributions, fork the repo, issue a pull request and write a comment in the pull request granting the rights for the code to be used in Klutter.

-## Maven Dependnecy
+## Maven Dependency

+Each module has its own set of dependencies.
+There is a main dependency which is always the most current JDK version of the module, and also a version suffixed by the JDK version for which it is compatible (that version or newer).
-Each module has its own dependency.
-And for any module, note if it has a version specific to your JDK version (use highest at or below), then include the dependency in your Gradle / Maven projects, ones that have Kotlin configured for Kotlin M12 versions `0.12.1218` or `0.12.1230`
+Include the dependency in your Gradle / Maven projects, ones that already have Kotlin configured for Kotlin M12 versions `0.12.1218` or `0.12.1230`

-For example, for the whole package (one of `klutter-all-jdk6`, `klutter-all-jdk7`, or `klutter-all-jdk8`) and using an open-ended dependency number while we are in development:
+For example, for the whole package (one of `klutter-all` (lastest JDK), `klutter-all-jdk6`, `klutter-all-jdk7`, or `klutter-all-jdk8`) and using an open-ended dependency number while Klutter is in early active development:

 **Gradle:**

 ```
-compile "uy.klutter:klutter-all-jdk8:0.2.+"
+compile "uy.klutter:klutter-all:0.2.+"
 ```

 **Maven:**
 ```
 <dependency>
     <groupId>uy.klutter</groupId>
-    <artifactId>klutter-all-jdk8</artifactId>
+    <artifactId>klutter-all</artifactId>
     <version>[0.2.0,0.3.0)</version>
 </dependency>
 ```